 Have a routine

-Establishing a routine brings peace into your life as an ASD parent.
+Establishing a routine brings peace into your life as a parent raising a child with autism.
 It limits the number of meltdowns you go through in a single day.
 Routines help our kids to know and anticipate what’s coming next.
 It’s therefore easier for them to move from one activity to another because they have already prepared mentally for it.
 Establish a bedtime routine, an eating routine or even an everyday routine of how you go about the day with them.
 One thing to note is that these routines don’t just happen you will have to repeat them day by day the same way at the same time. when changing the routine, you also don’t just pull the plug you will also have to change it in small phases and ease them into a new one.

 Don’t compare your child

-It’s every ASD parent’s wish for their child to be at the same level of development as their peers.
+It’s every parent raising a child with autism wish for their child to be at the same level of development as their peers.
 Seeing your friend’s kids or your kid’s cousins looking like their advancing in their skills can leave you comparing your child to other kids.
 This is something you must refrain from doing.
 Even normal kids develop at different times and levels.
 Accepting that your child is different and will reach their milestones at their own time can save you and your family on unnecessary stress.
 Comparing your child can only cause you to put unnecessary pressure on your them.
 In some cases, it might even leave you feeling like you are doing a bad job at parenting.
 So be content and focus on your child only.